justkk4/dsai-spotipy-project/README.md

 ---
 ## Contributions List
 - @justkk4 - Data Extraction & Cleaning, Data Visualisation
-- @ YUKI - Data Resampling, Predicting Song Popularity using Audio Features
+- @yukiwukii - Data Resampling, Predicting Song Popularity using Audio Features
-- @ WESLEY - Predicting Artist Popularity using Artist Genres & Album Release Decade
+- @HamsterW - Predicting Artist Popularity using Artist Genres & Album Release Decade

 ---
 ## Problem Definition
-- Can we predict if an artist is popular (artist popularity > 50) using artist genres & album release decade?
+- Can we predict if an artist is popular (artist popularity > median) using artist genres & album release decade?
 - Can we predict if a song is popular (track popularity > 50) using its audio features?

 ---